 Foreigners may be baffled by the fuss.
 At first glance, the sticky, dark brown substance is not the most appetizing.
 Despite the savory taste, it’s 100% vegetarian, made from a byproduct of the beer-brewing process.

-For those brave enough to try, New Zealander’s traditionally spread it on toast with plenty of butter.
+For those brave enough to try it, New Zealander’s traditionally spread it on toast with plenty of butter.
 Remember, when it comes to Marmite a little goes a long way.

-* The kiwi version is different to its British counterpart, which is saltier and with a thinner texture.
+* The kiwi version is different from its British counterpart, which is saltier and with a thinner texture.

 2 – Mānuka Honey